 The RDP vulnerability has caused concern in the infosec community not only because of the nature of the flaw but also because several vendors and independent researchers have demonstrated -- but not released the code for -- proof-of-concept exploits for BlueKeep.

 CISA's alert said the agency confirmed a successful exploit of Windows 2000, though details of the exploit were not provided.
-The alert originally said the agency "achieved remote code execution" on a vulnerable Windows 2000 machine, but later amended the statement to say it "coordinated with external stakeholders and determined that Windows 2000 is vulnerable to BlueKeep."
+The alert originally said the agency "achieved remote code execution" on a vulnerable Windows 2000 machine, but later the statement to say it "coordinated with external stakeholders and determined that Windows 2000 is vulnerable to BlueKeep."

 Microsoft issued patches for several unsupported OSes such as Windows XP, but Windows 2000 was not among them.